Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 ##### BIF File

-The BIF file describes the boot components and their properties for Bootgen to generate the boot.bin file.
+The BIF file describes the boot components and their properties for Bootgen to generate the ``boot.bin`` file.
 A BIF file must be provided here so that the application build process can package the boot image.

 ##### Boot Directory

 The boot directory includes all the files described in the BIF file that must also be provided.
-The contents of the image directory will be copied in the FAT32 partition of the final SD card image.
+The contents of the image directory are copied in the FAT32 partition of the final SD card image.
 In the beamforming example, the boot directory contains the bl31.elf, and u-boot.elf, and system.dtb files generated by PetaLinux.
 Later on, Vitis compiler (``v++``) looks for files in the boot directory and replaces the placeholders with real file names and paths.
-It then calls Bootgen to generate the boot.bin file.
+It then calls Bootgen to generate the ``boot.bin`` file.

 ```tcl
 ### Create the Linux domain